Past event

-Invest one day in navigating the next phase of clinical coding
+Attendees invested one day in navigating the next phase of clinical coding.

-Previous attendees consistently highlight the value of this annual conference for its practical relevance, knowledgeable speakers and opportunities to connect with peers facing similar challenges.
-Through expert presentations, shared NHS experience, interactive discussion and networking, you will leave with clearer direction on ICD-11 and OPCS-4.11, stronger approaches to workforce and hybrid working challenges, improved understanding of data quality for decision-making, and a realistic view of how AI is shaping coding services in practice.
+Previous attendees consistently highlighted the value of this annual conference for its practical relevance, knowledgeable speakers and opportunities to connect with peers facing similar challenges.
+Through expert presentations, shared NHS experience, interactive discussion and networking, attendees left with a clearer understanding of ICD-11 and OPCS-4.11, stronger approaches to workforce and hybrid working challenges, improved knowledge of data quality for decision-making, and a realistic view of how AI is shaping coding services in practice.

 Expand your knowledge